MMDLOID/FuckWebp/README.md

-FuckWebp is a simple script that allow user to convert every webp image file found inside the same folder as the script.
+FuckWebp is a simple script that allows users to convert every WebP image file found inside the same folder as the script.
-This script was designed to keep in the download folder. once images are download, execute
+This script is designed to be kept in the download folder.
+Once images are downloaded, execute:

-Python Fuckweb.py
+python FuckWebp.py

-to convert every WebP into Png.
+to convert every WebP into PNG.